vxhl/365DaysOfData/README.md

 ## 📌Day 87-88: Data Analytics and Visualization Training Updates #04
 Doing an internship at the moment so barely have any time for the projects so I'll be keeping them on hold.
 For the next few days, meanwhile I will be updating the Data Analytics training lessons I learn everyday on here.

-Today we took an extensive look into matplotlib.pyplot since honestly I've only been using templates all this time and not fully understanding the code.
-Now I do pretty well.
+Today we took an extensive look into matplotlib.pyplot since honestly I've only been using templates all this time and not trying to fully understanding the code.

 ![matplot](https://github.com/vxhl/365Days_MachineLearning_DeepLearning/blob/main/Images/matplot.png)